 So, do you really need a 4K screen on your device?
 A little shocking surprise but then Sony Xperia Z5 Premium gives you the same!
-But even after this dazzling offer, the phone has lot more for you.
-Here’s how, read on about this and more in our hands on review.
+But even after this dazzling offer, the phone has a lot more for you.
+Here’s how to read on about this and more in our hands-on review.

 Design and Display:

-Fingerprint scanning will be a bit of necessity on the devices and Sony made a right move by introducing it on it’s devices.
+Fingerprint scanning will be a bit of a necessity on the devices and Sony made the right move by introducing it on its devices.

-Here’s our full hands on review for the Sony Xperia Z5 premium:
+Here’s our full hands-on review of the Sony Xperia Z5 premium: